NWoodsman/SimpleRecorder/README.md

 ### Building

 Currently requires .Net 9 SDK.
+Install the SDK.
 Clone the repo and run `dotnet build` in the folder.

 ### Download